RyanChang25/Projectile-Cast-v0.6.3-alpha/README.md

 end)
 ```

 And that's it!
-The Projectile Cast should have instanced a bullet object from your head that flies to your Mouse position.
+The Projectile Cast should have instanced a bullet object from your characters head that flies towards your mouse position.

-This pretty much concludes the basic functionality of Projectile Cast.
-If you're interested, there are more complex examples of the functionality below.
+This pretty much concludes the basic functionality of Projectile Cast, but the fun doesn't end here!
+If you're interested, I have listed complex examples of the modules functionality below.

 ## Examples